lake-wg/reqs/draft-ietf-lake-reqs.md

 --- abstract

 This document compiles the requirements for a lightweight authenticated key exchange protocol for OSCORE.
-This draft is in a working group last call (WGLC) in the LAKE working group.
+This draft has completed a working group last call (WGLC) in the LAKE working group.
-Post-WGLC, the requirements will be considered sufficiently stable for the working group to proceed with its work.
+Post-WGLC, the requirements are considered sufficiently stable for the working group to proceed with its work.
 It is not currently planned to publish this draft as an RFC.